Strokes on the rise among younger people; do you know the signs?

-But last year, May died from something many young people believe is an “old person’s disease” – she had a stroke.
+But in 2016, May died from something many young people believe is an “old person’s disease” – she had a stroke.

 “That’s a real problem,” said the survey’s lead researcher, Dr. David Liebeskind, in a press release.
 “We need to educate younger people about the symptoms of stroke and convince them to see the urgency of the situation, because the numbers are going up.”